 Computer & Information Systems Managers

-With a median annual salary 142,570 dollars, or 68.55 dollars per hour, computer and information systems managers manage and store information for businesses.
+With a median annual salary of $142,570 dollars, or $68.55 dollars per hour, computer and information systems managers manage and store information for businesses.
 In general, their everyday duties involve buying and setting up hardware, software, and networks.

 Get Hired in the Golden State